 The minor is meant to support students’ preparation as future professionals who write.
 Almost all careers carry with them a significant writing and communication component.
 This aspect of most careers can be vital to success and typically increases as employees gain experience and responsibility.
 Those who write and communicate effectively—those who are able to write clearly, persuasively, and intelligently using the genres and media privileged in their respective fields—regularly distinguish themselves from their peers.
+Click here to learn how to declare the Professional Writing Minor today!

 In business, you may write pitches, memos, proposals, progress reports, analytical reports, letters, emails, social media content, and business plans.